Sanganu/Edutrack/README.md

 Created using React, MongoDB, Mongoose, Axios, Bootstrap

 Please click and wait for couple of mins as it might take time for heroku to respond

+Future developments:
+- To create teacher's Account using OAuth for Google Accounts, this will further help in using Google Calendar API.